-Changing orbit and clock products also changes the time series noise characteristics and hence influences the uncertainties of the estimated constituents (estimated separately by Eterna for amplitude, Figure 7 and phase, Figure 8).
-Amplitude uncertainties are expressed here as an average across all constituents as they do not differ much between analysed constituents.
-ETERNA assumes a white noise model in its analysis.
-We conclude that GLONASS solutions produce the highest amplitude uncertainties for east (0.15 mm CODE, 0.14 mm ESA) and up components (0.22 mm CODE, 0.27mm ESA) while showing the same uncertainty as GPS for the north (0.07 mm, both CODE and ESA).
+east (0.15 mm CODE, 0.14 mm ESA) and up components (0.22 mm CODE, 0.27 mm ESA), while showing the same uncertainty as GPS for the north (0.07 mm, both CODE and ESA).
 GLONASS solutions using CODE products tend to have amplitude uncertainties that are marginally higher than those of ESA products.
-The amplitude uncertainties for combined GPS+GLONASS solutions are equal to those of JPL with ambiguities fixed (GPS AR), although the JPL GPS AR solution has slightly smaller uncertainty in the east component (smaller by \sim 0.02 mm).
+The amplitude uncertainties for combined GPS+GLONASS solutions are equal to those of JPL with ambiguities fixed (GPS AR), although the JPL GPS AR solution has slightly smaller uncertainty in the east component (smaller by $\sim$ 0.02 mm).

 Considering the uncertainties of phase values, these are unsurprisingly dependent on the constituent's amplitude.
 Because JPL native products are in a CM frame, the constituent amplitudes are larger at the time of ETERNA analysis than those using ESA and CODE products which are both provided in a CE frame.
-For the ESA and CODE solution, this results in up to an order of magnitude increase in phase uncertainties for "weaker" diurnal constituents in the region: N_2 , O_1 , P_1 , Q_1 (Figure 8).
-In general, this frame effect is directly related to centre of mass correction (CMC) specific to the constituent's CMC vector in comparison to the total theoretical OTL vector.
-If applying a CMC correction to the constituents with amplitude, phase STD values will decrease in a CM frame solution.
+For the ESA and CODE solution, this results in up to an order of magnitude increase in phase uncertainties for "weaker" diurnal constituents in the region: $N_2$ , $O_1$ , $P_1$ , $Q_1$ (Fig. 8).

+In general, this frame effect is directly related to centreof-mass correction (CMC) specific to the constituent's CMC vector in comparison to the total theoretical OTL vector.
+If applying a CMC correction to the constituent increases its amplitude, phase SD values will decrease in a CM frame solution.
 This is critically important for the constituents with amplitudes below 0.5 mm, as phase uncertainty increases significantly below this threshold.
-The most significant exception in our dataset is P_1 in the up component which has a much larger amplitude in CE frame (Figure 8, right in top and bottom).

-Converting CE products to CM (Figure 8, bottom) was done to demonstrate that the changes in phase uncertainty are indeed introduced by the smaller amplitudes in the CE frame.
-While this holds true, it is obvious that the P_1 up phase uncertainty increases, as was expected based on comparison with the JPL solutions.
-GLONASS K_1 up phase uncertainties show almost an order of magnitude increase in the CM frame while having unexpectedly small values in CE.
-This is a direct cause of GLONASS solution having larger K_1 up amplitudes in CE and smaller in CM with both CODE and ESA.
+The most significant exception in our dataset is $P_1$ in the up component, which has a much larger amplitude in CE frame (Fig. 8c and f).
+Converting CE products to CM (Fig. 8d-f) was done to demonstrate that the changes in phase uncertainty are indeed introduced by the smaller amplitudes in the CE frame.
+While this holds true, it is obvious that the $P_1$ up phase uncertainty increases, as was expected based on comparison with the JPL solutions.
+GLONASS $K_1$ up phase uncertainties show almost an order of magnitude increase in the CM frame while having unexpectedly small values in CE.
+This is a direct cause of GLONASS solution having larger $K_1$ up amplitudes in CE and smaller in CM with both CODE and ESA.